 Assessment of an athlete with suspected thoracic trauma must be thorough, efficient, and focused on the mechanism of injury.
 A systematic approach to evaluating the athlete will ensure that nothing is overlooked.
 First, observe the athlete’s general appearance while determining his or her level of consciousness and evaluating the ABCs (airway, breathing, circulation).
 Take immediate action to correct any life-threatening condition as it is found.

 Much can be learned from taking a thorough history.
 Although dyspnea may not be present in all cases of respiratory injury, it is present in most cases.
 Asking the athlete the proper questions may be valuable in rapidly identifying the injury.
 The rapid onset of symptoms versus a more chronic onset is more ominous, especially if the mechanism of injury is unknown.
 General observation of the athlete should continue while obtaining the history.
-Noting the athlete’s demeanor, level of anxiety, and ability to speak in full sentences will provide valuable information regarding the severity of ...
+Noting the athlete’s demeanor, level of anxiety, and ability to speak in full sentences will provide valuable information regarding ...